LAStools/LAStools/bin/lascopy_README.md

 -classification       : Deprecated: copy classification attribute (may be removed in future - replaced by copy_classification)
 -elevation            : Deprecated: copy elevation attribute (may be removed in future - replaced by copy_elevation)
 -intensity            : Deprecated: copy intensity attribute (may be removed in future - replaced by copy_intensity)
--keypoint_flag        : Deprecated: copy keypoint flag to target (may be removed in future - replaced by copy_keypoint_flag)
--overlap_flag         : Deprecated: copy overlap flag to target (may be removed in future - replaced by copy_overlap_flag)
--synthetic_flag       : Deprecated: copy synthetic flag to target (may be removed in future - replaced by copy_synthetic_flag)
--withheld_flag        : Deprecated: copy withheld flag to target (may be removed in future - replaced by copy_ithheld_flag)

 ### Basics
 -cores [n]    : process multiple inputs on [n] cores in parallel